foss-for-synopsys-dwc-arc-processors/embarc_mli/examples/example_cifar10_caffe/README.md

 Here we will consider building for [/hw/em9d.tcf](/hw/em9d.tcf) template.
 This template is a default template for this example.
 Other templated can be also used.

 0. embARC MLI Library must be built for required hardware configuration first.
-See [embARC MLI Library building and quick start](/README.md#building-and-quick-start).
+See [embARC MLI Library build](/README.md#building-the-package) section.

 1. Open command line and change working directory to './examples/example_cifar10_caffe/'